Ivolzhanske: Geography

-The village of Ivolzhanske is located 25 km from Sumy in the direction of Kursk and on the Oleshnya River.
-Upstream, 2 km away, lies the village of Kyjanytsia, and downstream, 2 km away, lies the village of Pisarivka.
+The village of Ivolzhanske is located 25 km from Sumy in the direction of Kursk and on the Oleshnia River.
+Upstream, 2 km away, lies the village of Kyianytsia, and downstream, 2 km away, lies the village of Pysarivka.
 The village is surrounded by a forest massif (oak, as well as maple and pine, predominate).
 Nearby is the national highway H07 (Kyiv-Sumy-Yunakivka).

 History

-On June 12, 2020, in accordance with the Resolution of the Cabinet of Ministers of Ukraine No. 723-r "On the Determination of Administrative Centers and Approval of Territories of Territorial Communities of Sumy Region", it became part of the Yunakivka rural hromada.
+On June 12, 2020, in accordance with the Resolution of the Cabinet of Ministers of Ukraine No. 723-r "On the Determination of Administrative Centers and Approval of Territories of Territorial Hromadas of Sumy Oblast", it became part of the Yunakivka rural hromada.

-On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923—2020), the village became part of the newly formed Sumy Raion.
+On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923–2020), the village became part of the newly formed Sumy Raion.

 Russo-Ukrainian War

 On August 14, 2024, the Operational Command North reported that Russian forces shelled Sumy Oblast.
 One explosion was recorded in the village, probably a KAB.

 On July 27, 2025, at about 4:30 p.m., Russian forces attacked a UAV with a regular bus near the settlement, with the bus moving civilians through the territory of the Yunakivka rural hromada.
 Three civilians were killed, and about 20 more passengers were injured to varying degrees.
+Russian forces first entered the village on 21 May 2026.
+By 24 June 2026, Russian forces captured the village.